godot-extended-libraries/godot-tensorflow-workspace/README.md

 ## Setup Instructions

+* clone this repository `git clone https://github.com/godot-extended-libraries/godot-tensorflow-workspace.git --recursive`
+* Go to the source `cd src/godot`.
-* Compile godot
+* Compile godot using `scons platform=windows tools=yes -j8`.
+Your platform may be different.
-* Open the example project
+* Open the example project `./bin/godot.osx.tools.64 --path ../../godot-tensorflow-demo/ -e`
-* Run the game
+* Run the game `./bin/godot.osx.tools.64 --path ../../godot-tensorflow-demo/`
 * See classification of the image

-## Build Godot

-Go to `src/thirdparty/godot` and compile using `scons platform=windows tools=yes -j8`.
-Your platform may be different.

 Use https://docs.godotengine.org/en/3.1/development/compiling/compiling_for_windows.html as reference.

-Execute the binary in `src/thirdparty/godot/bin` and open the project.